 One place you can view Hue's artistic contributions throughout history is the Royal Fine Arts Museum

 which showcases some of the finest examples of art from the Nguyen Dynasty.
 Here you can get a glimpse into the refined style of the Vietnamese Royalty and see how artistic taste changed throughout time.

-Gade of Quốc Học – Huế High School for the Gifted
+The gate entrance to Quốc Học – Huế High School for the Gifted.

 A more unusual setting for a taste of Hue’s culture is the National School

 which was founded in 1896.
 This distinctive red, French-era building is famed for its impressive list of alumni.
 Previous students include the national treasure, Ho Chi Minh and General Vo Nguyen Giap.
 Other well-known students Members of the infamous Ngo family, the head of which was President of South Vietnam from 1955 until 1963 when he was assassinated.
 The school is still an educational institution but visitors are welcomed to explore the charming grounds when classes have finished.